devrituals/alx-low_level_programming/0x14-bit_manipulation/README.md

-File 0: 0-binary_to_uint.c  Write a function that converts a binary number to an unsigned int.
+<b>File 0: 0-binary_to_uint.c  Write a function that converts a binary number to an unsigned int.

 File 1: 1-print_binary.c  Write a function that prints the binary representation of a number.